 - Before the child’s birth, the man and the child’s mother attempted to marry each other by a marriage solemnized in apparent compliance with the law, and although the attempted marriage is “voidable,” the child was born within 300 days after the marriage terminated by the death of either the man or the child’s mother or by the filing of a decree of divorce or annulment.

 - Genetic test results indicate a probability of 97% or greater that the man is the father of the child.

 - The man has a duty to support the child under an order of support regardless of whether the man was ever married to the child’s mother.

 - If two or more of these presumptions exist and provide conflicting presumptions about which of two (or more) men may be the child’s father, the law directs that the court is to use the presumption “founded on the weightier considerations of policy and logic, including the best interests of the child.”

 - Where two (or more) men are alleged to be the child’s father, the case may become very complex.
 In these situations, it is critical that the alleged parents retain an attorney to protect their rights and to advise about the correct course of action.

 18. How do I pay my retainer or invoice?

-We accept cash, check, and credit cards (Visa, MasterCard and Discover).
-For your convenience, we offer online bill pay.
-You can pay your bill online.
+We accept cash, check, and credit cards (Visa, MasterCard, and Discover).
+For your convenience, you can pay your bill online.